StackVista/stackstate-docs/develop/developer-guides/custom-functions/mapping-functions.md

 ![Metric stream from mapping function](/.gitbook/assets/v51_dynamic_mapping_metric.png)

-From the mapping function, one entry from the **streams** list is shown at the top to illustrate how the component template handles the data.
+At the top you can see one entry from the mapping function **streams** list.
+This illustrates how the component template handles the data.
-The **streams** section of the component template is shown on the left.
-On the right, the resulting metric stream is shown.
+On the left you can see the **streams** section of the component template.
+The resulting metric stream is on the right.

 The template shows the streams block starting on line 53 in the screenshot above.
-For easy reference, the full streams block is shown below.
+You can see the full streams block below for easy reference.

 * Line 2 in the streams block below shows the `join` helper being used to iterate over each entry in the streams list.
 * Inside the `join` helper’s code block, a definition of a metric stream is placed.
 Each entry in the streams list adds a new stream definition to the resulting template JSON.
 Variables are used to create stream blocks dynamically.
 These variables are available on each entry of the streams list.
 Each entry contains the following variables: `name`, `metric`, `id`, and `priority`.
 * The `name` key is referenced on line 5 to add the value as the name of the stream.
-In the screenshot above, the resulting name of the stream is shown on the right.
+In the screenshot above, you can see the resulting name of the stream on the right.
 * The `conditions` block on line 7 adds two conditions for each metric stream.
 * Lines 8 through to 11 define a filter for the host.
 The value for that condition is obtained from `element.data.host` and not from the streams list.
 * The condition on lines 12 through to 15 references the metric key provided by the streams list entry.
-* In the screenshot above, the `name` condition is shown on the right, in the **Select** drop-down.
+* In the screenshot above, you can see the `name` condition on the right, in the **Select** drop-down.

 {% code title="Template streams block from line 53 in screenshot" lineNumbers="true" %}
 ```commandline